groupme-js/GroupMeCommunityDocs/messages.md

 * *acceptFiles*

   	boolean - A flag to tell the image service your client is capable of receiving non-image files.
-Setting this value to `0` or omiting it entirely will NOT omit messages with file attachments in the response; these messages will still be included, but the text property will be overwritten with `Please upgrade to download this file.` The file attachment will still be fully intact, however.
+Setting this value to `0` or omitting it entirely will NOT omit messages with file attachments in the response; these messages will still be included, but the text property will be overwritten with `Please upgrade to download this file.` The file attachment will still be fully intact, however.
 In practice this means that if you care about the text in the message with an attachment, you should set `acceptFiles=1`.

 **Responses**